-- Individual.
+Individual.
 This means that you are the only one moving.
-You can select “Individual” and repeat the change of address process for each person in the household if:
+Select “Individual” and repeat the change of address process for each person in the household if:

 - You receive mail by more than one name (maiden name, married name, or nickname)